Quadratic residue: Computational complexity

+For prime moduli, both problems can be solved efficiently using the Tonelli–Shanks algorithm; the same is true for composite moduli whose prime factorization is known.
+In the case of a composite modulus with unknown prime factorization, the problem of identifying quadratic residues is known as the quadratic residuosity problem and is believed to be computationally difficult.

-An important difference between prime and composite moduli shows up here.
-Modulo a prime p, a quadratic residue a has 1 + (a|p) roots (i.e. zero if a N p, one if a ≡ 0 (mod p), or two if a R p and gcd(a,p) = 1.)
+Modulo a prime p, a quadratic residue a has 1 + (a|p) roots (i.e. zero if a N p, one if a ≡ 0 (mod p), or two if a R p and gcd(a, p) = 1.)

-In general if a composite modulus n is written as a product of powers of distinct primes, and there are n_{1} roots modulo the first one, n_{2} mod the second, ..., there will be n_{1}n_{2}... roots modulo n.
+In general, if a composite modulus n is written as a product of powers of distinct primes, and there are n_{1} roots modulo the first one, n_{2} mod the second, ..., there will be n_{1}n_{2}... roots modulo n.

 The theoretical way solutions modulo the prime powers are combined to make solutions modulo n is called the Chinese remainder theorem; it can be implemented with an efficient algorithm.